chowder/auth-rs/README.md

 Save this as `~/.local/share/applications/runelite-jagex.desktop` and replace `YOUR_CHARACTER_ID` with your actual character ID.

+## SteamDeck / Steam

+* Add a Game > Add a Non-Steam game
+* If you already have a desktop entry for RuneLite (or any other client), you should be able to add this as a non-steam game
+* If you do not have a desktop entry, add any application or locate the "auth-rs" binary on your system, then change properties after:
+  * target: `"auth-rs"`
+  * launch options: "exec" "--character-id" "123456789" "java" "--" "-jar" "/path/to/RuneLite.jar"

 ### Using alternative clients

 When using `exec`, the following environment variables are set for the launched process: